Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 ## ChanServ control flags

 `ChanServ` control flags set the actions `ChanServ` will take to help administer your channel.
+They apply to `ChanServ`.

-Control flags are set by sending a private message to `ChanServ`, and they define `ChanServ`'s behavior in the channel.
+To set control flags, send a private message to `ChanServ`:

+`/msg ChanServ SET <channel> <flag> [option]`

-Control flags are useful for helping maintain control of your channel on your behalf, including when all other ops leave the channel.
-They include:
+Control flags are useful for helping maintain control of your channel on your behalf, even when all other ops leave the channel.
+Functions include:

 - Enforcing modes (`MLOCK`)
 - Managing the topic (`TOPIC`, `TOPICLOCK`, `KEEPTOPIC`)
 - Managing access control lists (`RESTRICTED`, etc.)
 - Automatically posting messages to users when they join (`ENTRYMSG`)

-`ChanServ` can also set attributes that appear in `INFO`, including `URL`, `EMAIL`, and `PRIVATE`.
+`ChanServ` can also set attributes that appear in `INFO`, including `URL` and `EMAIL`, or hide them with `PRIVATE`.

 To set `ChanServ` control flags, you must be flagged a founder (`+F`).

 `ChanServ` must be joined to your channel; see `/msg ChanServ HELP SET GUARD`.

 For a complete list of control flags that can be set in `ChanServ`, see `/msg ChanServ HELP SET`.

-For details on a control flag, use `/msg ChanServ HELP SET
+For details on an individual control flag, use `/msg ChanServ HELP SET
 <flag>`.